ohnotnow/svic-o-tron/Readme.md

 ## License

-Released under the MIT License.
+Released under the GNU AGPL v3 License.
 See [LICENSE.md] for details.